Vladimir7280/dash-masternode-tool/README.md

 ## Connection setup

 Most of the application features involve exchanging data between the application itself and the FIX network.
-To do this, *DMT* needs to connect to one of the full nodes on the network, specifically one which can handle JSON-RPC requests.
-This node plays the role of a gateway for *DMT* to the FIX network.
+To do this, *FIXMT* needs to connect to one of the full nodes on the network, specifically one which can handle JSON-RPC requests.
+This node plays the role of a gateway for *FIXMT* to the FIX network.
 It does not matter which full node node provides the service, because all nodes reach consensus by synchronizing information between each other on the FIX network.

 Depending on your preferences (and skills) you can choose one of three possible connection types:
  * [Direct connection to a local node](doc/config-connection-direct.md), for example to *FIX Core* running on your normal computer.